Birmingham B1 1RF

 ‘A fantastic fully immersive tour keep doing what you’re doing!’ – Ridgeway Academy

-We want you to get the most from your visit so if you have any special requests please let us know and we will do our very best, where possible, to accommodate you.
+Please note all of our schools tours are arranged on request.
+We want you to get the most from your visit so please inform us of the workshop you are interested in at the time of booking and we will do our very best where possible to accommodate you.

-The Public Space is open seven days a week.
+The Public Space is free and open seven days a week.

-*Please note Blue Room is closed on Thursday and Friday during Birmingham term time but open seven days a week during school holidays*
+Please note the Blue Room is closed on Fridays during Birmingham term time, but open seven days a week during school holidays.

 Lovely guides, great knowledge and very friendly.